 If the factories making the fakes aren’t run by out and out criminals some of them are operated – or protected – by street-tough thugs.

 Hugo Davidson, the CEO and founder of Knog, the Australian locks-to-lights brand, told BikeBiz:

 "At the Shanghai show I paid a visit to a stand showing fakes of our products, and I was strangled by the company owner – he used my show pass and lanyard to lasso me, and threw me off the stand."

-Michele Provera of Convey of Italy, an IP-protection consultancy which works for 3T, Pinarello and many other bike brands, wouldn't provide a mugshot for this series of articles.
+Michele Provera of Convey of Italy, an IP-protection consultancy which works for 3T, Pinarello and many other bike brands, would not provide a mugshot for this series of articles.

 "We do not feel like disclosing our faces," he told BikeBiz.